Capitol Police arrest man found with ammo, fake badge - NewsBreak

 WASHINGTON ( NewsNation ) — A Michigan man was arrested Friday morning outside the U.S. Capitol after he was found with a fake badge, a BB gun, body armor and high-capacity magazines, according to the U.S. Capitol Police.

-Jerome Felipe, 53, of Flint, Michigan, was taken into custody around 5 a.m. after he parked a 2017 Dodge Charger near Peace Circle on the west side of the Capitol.Deputies shoot and kill man after he stabs tourist at The Boardwalk on Okaloosa Island
+Jerome Felipe, 53, of Flint, Michigan, was taken into custody around 5 a.m. after he parked a 2017 Dodge Charger near Peace Circle on the west side of the Capitol.From gold to guns: Loot the Deschutes finds both trash and treasure

 Felipe, a retired police officer in New York, showed Capitol Police a fake badge with “Department of the INTERPOL” and said he was a criminal investigator with the agency, according to Capitol Police.